gideonTeo/Basic-Face-Recognition-System/README.md

 # Face-Recognition
-This face recognition project is just a basic prototype which will be later on modified and used in my upcoming project Sense+.
+This face recognition project is just a basic prototype which will be modified and used in my upcoming project Sense+.
 It's not the best face recognition code you can find on git but okay.

 # Prerequisites
 - PyCharm